RESEARCH STARTER

 Riboflavin

-A water-soluble nutrient, riboflavin is disposed of through the urine and must therefore be replenished in the body every day.
+A water-soluble nutrient, riboflavin is disposed of through the urine and must, therefore, be replenished in the body every day.
 Natural sources of riboflavin include milk, meat, eggs, legumes, green vegetables, mushrooms, enriched flour, and almonds.
 While a vitamin B2 deficiency is rare, it can lead to multiple significant complications.
 Treatment involves a diet with sufficient riboflavin-containing foods and vitamin supplements containing the recommended daily value for vitamin B2.

 Background

 Riboflavin is often used in combination with other B vitamins in the vitamin B complex that includes vitamin B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B12 (cyanocobalamin), and folic acid.
 All B vitamins help the body convert carbohydrates into glucose to produce energy and aid in metabolizing fats and protein.
-All B complex vitamins are also water soluble and are not stored by the body.
+All B complex vitamins are also water-soluble and are not stored by the body.

-Riboflavin also works as an antioxidant, fighting injurious particles called free radicals.
+Riboflavin also works as an antioxidant, fighting harmful particles called free radicals.
 These free radicals can damage cells, contribute to the development of conditions such as heart disease and cancer, and speed up the aging process.
 By fighting free radicals, riboflavin can reduce or help prevent some of the damage they cause.

 Overview